the-turing-way/the-turing-way/workshops/build-a-binderhub/hack-my-binderhub.md

 - **Do the homework:**
     - Show that you have engaged with problem
     - Show that you have grappled with appreciating project constraints
-    - More likely to provide solutions rather than problems (preferable).
+    - Preferable to provide solutions rather than problems.
-- **Be explicit about what feedback you need**: eg
+- **Be explicit about what feedback you need**: e.g.
     -  discussion on the technical approach?
     -  critique on a design proposal?
     -  a review of copy?